KARAN9846/Frontend-SPRINT/08 Project1/readme.md

 ## Features

-- **Responsive Design**: Adapts to different screen sizes using flexbox and grid layouts.
 - **Navigation Bar**: Simple navigation links (Home, About, Store) and a shopping cart icon.
 - **Product Section**:
   - Large, eye-catching heading for product information.